ts4z/barge-rulebook/main.md

 they have received their up cards.

 ### Evaluating the Showdown
-The best high five-card hand wins the pot for Mississippi stud.
+In Mississipi Stud, the best high five-card hand wins the pot.

-The best high five-card hand and the best California low hand with a qualifier of eight-or-better split the pot for Mississippi stud high-low eight-or-better.
+In Mississippi Stud High-Low, the pot is split between the best high five-card hand and the best California low hand with an 8 qualifier.
+(If there is no low hand, the high hand scoops.)

-The best five-card California low hand wins the pot for Mississippi razz.
+In Mississippi Razz, the best five-card California low hand wins the pot (without a qualifier).

 ### Notes
 The rules for Mississippi Stud were written assuming the game is played